MHaringa/spatialrisk/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Rewritten C++ code.
-Equation for testing if a point is inside a circle is extended with testing whether point is inside a square diamond inside the square before applying the Haversine formula.
-This resulted in a speed enhancement (approx. ~2x faster).
+* Added a function to join coordinates (in terms of longitude and latitude) to the polygon level.
+This is useful to shade the areas with the highest risks on a choropleth map.
+* Added several maps to the data folder.

 ## Test environments
-* local OS X install, R 3.5.2
+* local OS X install, R 3.5.3
 * win-builder (devel and release)

 ## R CMD check results